expo/expo/docs/versions/v25.0.0/guides/offline-support.md

 Images with paths matching the given patterns will be bundled into your native binaries next time you run `exp build`.

-> **Note:** Bundling assets only works for images right now.
-We're working on adding support for other types of assets, such as fonts and videos.
-Also, this behavior does not apply to detached ExpoKit projects.
-We're working on that too.
+> **Note:** This behavior does not apply to detached ExpoKit projects.
+We're working on that.

 ## Listen for changes in network availability